Dateline: Liverpool, NY, January 19, 2008

 I went to see the craft in person, expecting the worst.
 It actually looked pretty solid and more like a real boat than the klunkers we usually rent.
 It has a closed bow, windshield, electric starter, new anchor and a cool "schooner" type steering wheel.
 Cosmetically, it looks 45 years old, but nothing a little elbow grease and upholstery can't fix.
 In fact, with a little time and effort, it could be a stunning classic, like Cloris Leachman.

+For now, we just needed the motor to run for 4 days and for the boat to make it to the island and back without sinking.
 At least we had the sense to ask the seller to drop it in the water and start the motor.
 There's a river nearby, so we took it over there and dropped it in.
 It didn't sink!
 He turned the key and, after 2 tries it started right up and the motor ran smoothly.
 So far, so good.

 I'm no haggler.
 I tried to get the seller to agree on $700, but he said he couldn't go below $750, since he apparently had a bill to pay that was in that exact amount.
 Probably a bail bond.